 During this Permaculture Design Course, participants will be introduced to the ethics, principles, and methods of Permaculture while learning how to design, create, and maintain agriculturally productive ecosystems and sustainable human settlements.
 View an Introduction to Permaculture video here.

-Come learn in the setting of one of the most beautiful rivers on the Edwards Plateau while cultivating a new community during this life changing opportunity.
+Come learn in the setting of this beautiful river on the Edwards Plateau while cultivating a new community during this life-changing opportunity.

 Located ~15 miles west of downtown Blanco and just downstream from the headwaters of the Blanco River, this family farm and permaculture campus offers a genuine and unique learning experience with abundant hands-on opportunity.

 WEEKEND 1 – September 7-8 Introduction to Permaculture Design – Site Tour – Regrarians Platform – Bio Regions of Texas

 WEEKEND 2 – September 21-22 Patterns in Nature – Climate – Geography – Trees & their Energy Transactions – Water

 WEEKEND 3 – October 5-6 Overview of Soils and Compost – Biofertilizer & Compost tea – Mineral amendments – Earthworks

 WEEKEND 4 – October 19-20 Small-Scale Animal Systems – Built Environment – Alternative energy

 WEEKEND 5 – November 2-3 Permaculture Design for Zones 1, 2, 3 and 4 – Holistic Management – Regenerative Grazing